-The RX62N is also capable of running USB host and USB device stacks such as Micriμm's $\mu$ C/USB-Host and $\mu$ C/USB-Device.
-The USB controller can act as a host, device, or OTG, supports full-speed, and can transfer data up to 12 Mbps.
-As a device, the evaluation board can act as a Human Interface Device (HID) or a Mass Storage Device (MSD), especially with the on-board microSD card slot and the 128 MB of Phase Change Memory (serial flash).
-In other words, the YRDKRX62N can be made to appear as a disk drive to a PC.
-As a host, the evaluation board can interface several different classes of devices connected to it: Communications Device Class (CDC), Human Interface Device (HID), Mass Storage Class (MSC), Printer Class, among others.
+The SH7216 is also capable of running a USB device stack such as Micriμm's μ C/USB-Device.
+The USB controller can act as a device, supports full-speed, and can transfer data up to 12 Mbps.
+As a device, the evaluation board can act as a Human Interface Device (HID) or a Mass Storage Device (MSD), especially with the on-board SD card.
+In other words, the YRDKSH7216 can be made to appear as a disk drive to a PC.

-The included microSD connector allows applications to run a file system such as Micriμm's $\mu$ C/FS.
-A file system allows an application to store and retrieve contents to/from a microSD card.
+The included microSD connector allows applications to run a file system such as Micriμm's μ C/FS which lets you save and retrieve contents onto an microSD card.
 The microSD card can be used to log data to a file.
-This data can then be read from a PC using a USB-MSD stack, a FTP server, or the card can be removed and read using an external card reader.
+This data can then be read from a PC using a USB-MSD stack, an FTP server or, the card can be removed and read using an external card reader.

-The RS-232C connector allows an application to output information to a terminal (or a terminal emulator) or used to interface to $\mu$ C/Probe.
+The RS-232C connector allows an application to output information to a terminal (or a terminal emulator) or used to interface to μ C/Probe.